-We are providing this letter in connection with your audit of the financial statements of the Forest Preserve District of Cook County as of December 31, 2020 and for the then ended for the purpose of expressing opinions as to whether the financial statements present fairly, in all material respects, the respective financial position of the governmental activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the Forest Preserve District of Cook County, Illinois and the respective changes in financial position, in conformity with accounting principles generally accepted in the United States of America.
+We are providing this letter in connection with your audit of the financial statements of the Forest Preserve District of Cook County as of December 31, 2021 and for the then ended for the purpose of expressing opinions as to whether the financial statements present fairly, in all material respects, the respective financial position of the governmental activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of the Forest Preserve District of Cook County, Illinois and the respective changes in financial position, in conformity with accounting principles generally accepted in the United States of America.
 We confirm that we are responsible for the fair presentation of the previously mentioned financial statements in conformity with accounting principles generally accepted in the United States of America.
 We are also responsible for adopting sound accounting policies, establishing and maintaining internal control over financial reporting, and preventing and detecting fraud.
+The audits of the Chicago Zoological Society, the Chicago Horticultural Society, and the Forest Preserve District Employees' Annuity and Benefit Fund of Cook County are audited by other auditors.